Huxley family: Andrew Huxley

-Clare Marjory Pease Huxley (born 1962).

 Jessie Oriana Huxley (1858–1927) and issue

 Jessie, the eldest daughter of T. H. Huxley, survived scarlet fever when two years old, a disease which had killed her brother Noel.
 She grew up to marry Frederick Waller, who became architect to the Dean and Chapter of Gloucester Cathedral and unofficial architect-in-chief to the Huxley family.

 Jessie and Fred had a son, Noel Huxley Waller, and a daughter, Oriana Huxley Waller.
 Noel won the Military Cross in the Gloucestershire Regiment in World War I, later becoming Colonel of the 5th Gloucesters, a territorial battalion of the regiment.
 He succeeded his father as architect to Gloucester Cathedral, and had five children from two marriages.
 He married, first, Helen Durrant, with Anthony, Audrey, Oriana and Letitia as children.
 Then he married Marion Taylor, with daughters Marion and Priscilla.

 Oriana married E. S. P. Haynes, an Eton and Balliol scholar who became a dedicated divorce law reformer.
 They had three daughters, Renée, Celia and Elvira.
 Renée Haynes, a successful novelist, married Jerrard Tickell, an Irish writer.
 They had three sons, one of whom, Crispin, became a distinguished civil servant.
 The daughter of another son, Patrick, is Dame Clare Tickell, Chief Executive of Action for Children.
 Clare Tickell's brother, Adam, was Pro Vice Chancellor at the University of Birmingham, which grew out of Mason Science College which Thomas Huxley formally opened in 1880.
 Professor Adam Tickell is now Vice Chancellor at the University of Sussex.